-Business and Higher Project Oualification (Level 2)
+Business and Higher Project Qualification (Level 2)

-This is a one-year route designed to enable students to retake their GCSEs in English, Maths or both, and to gain a Diploma in Business and the Higher Project Qualification.
-The Diploma in Business is assessed completely by coursework assignments and gives students an overview of the world of business.
+This is a one-year route designed to enable students to retake their GCSEs in English, Maths or both, and to gain an Extended Certificate in Business and the Higher Project Qualification.
+The Extended Certificate in Business is assessed completely by coursework assignments and gives students an overview of the world of business.
 The Higher Project Qualification provides students with an opportunity to independently research and produce a project of their choice.
 This means they can research and develop skills in an area of their own personal interest.

-- Business Purposes
+- · Business Purposes

-- Business Organisations
+- · Business Organisations

-- Financial Forecasting
+- · Financial Forecasting

-- People in Organisations
+- · People in Organisations

 - Marketing Plan

 - Verbal/Non-verbal Communication

 - Customer Service

-- A compulsory one-week work experience will back up and enhance classroom learning.
+A compulsory one-week work experience will back up and enhance classroom learning.
 Students have their own room.